 Do I have any other options?

 When you complain to the CFPB, you can should provide copies of all of your correspondence to prove your case.
 The CFPB will reach out to the credit reporting agencies on your behalf and try to help get your situation resolved.
-At MagnifyMoney, we have worked with many people who have had good outcomes working with the CFPB.

-If you prefer more monitoring and additional credit protection, you can pay a fee for services that provide daily three-bureau credit monitoring, resolution assistance if your identity is stolen, and insurance if you have to engage in a legal battle.
+If you prefer more monitoring and additional credit protection, you can pay a fee for services that provide daily three-bureau credit monitoring, resolution assistance if your identity is stolen and insurance if you have to engage in a legal battle.
 This guide ranks the top identity theft protection services.

 Once you resolve issues on your credit report, it’s time to implement a strategy to start improving your credit score.
-The single best thing that you can do to improve your credit score is to pay current accounts on time and in full every single month.
+The single best thing that you can do to improve your credit score is to pay current accounts on time and in full every month.
 You can picture it as burying negative information under a mountain of positive credit information.

 Your next priority should be keeping accounts out of collections.
 If you owe late payments, work to pay them back before the item goes into collections.
 Once these accounts are current, they will start to work positively toward your score.

 If you have no current accounts, consider taking out a secured credit card and using less than 10% of the available credit each month to add positive information to your report.
+So, if your credit line is $200, charge a small item every month and pay it off in full on the statement due date.